whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 Let me help clear up the confusion and get you started on the right foot.

-Common Homelab Myths Debunked
+## Common Homelab Myths Debunked

-Myth 1: "You Need Enterprise Gear to Get Started"
+### Myth 1: "You Need Enterprise Gear to Get Started"

-The Truth: Some of the best homelabs actually start with old desktop computers or mini PCs.
+**The Truth:** Some of the best homelabs actually start with old desktop computers or mini PCs.

-Great Starter Options:
+**Great Starter Options:**

-· Dell Optiplex or HP ProDesk mini PCs (around $50-200) · An old gaming PC you can repurpose
+- Dell Optiplex or HP ProDesk mini PCs (around $50-200)
+- An old gaming PC you can repurpose
-· Intel NUC or similar mini computers
+- Intel NUC or similar mini computers
-· Raspberry Pi cluster (perfect for learning, though not for heavy workloads)
+- Raspberry Pi cluster (perfect for learning, though not for heavy workloads)

 ```bash
 # What you really need to start: